 Edward Paul Jones is an American novelist and short story writer.
 His 2003 novel The Known World received the Pulitzer Prize for Fiction and the International Dublin Literary Award.
 Biography Edward Paul Jones was born and raised in Washington, D.C.
 He was educated at Cardozo High School, the College of the Holy Cross, and the University of Virginia.

-Kiese Laymon is an American writer, editor and a professor of English and Creative Writing at the University of Mississippi.
+Kiese Laymon is a Black southern writer from Jackson, Mississippi.
+He is a professor of English and Creative Writing at Rice University.
 He is the author of three full-length books: a novel, Long Division , and two memoirs, How to Slowly Kill Yourself and Others in America and the award-winning Heavy: An American Memoir .
+Laymon was awarded a “Genius Grant” from the MacArthur Fellows Program in 2022.

-Audre Lorde was an American writer, feminist, womanist, librarian, and civil rights activist.
-She was a self-described “black, lesbian, mother, warrior, poet,” who “dedicated both her life and her creative talent to confronting and addressing injustices of racism, sexism, classism, and homophobia.”
+Audre Lorde was an American writer, womanist, radical feminist, professor, philosopher and civil rights activist.
+She was a self-described “black, lesbian, feminist, socialist, mother, warrior, poet,” who “dedicated both her life and her creative talent to confronting and addressing injustices of racism, sexism, classism, and homophobia.”

 Haki R. Madhubuti is an African-American author, educator, and poet, as well as a publisher and operator of black-themed bookstore.
-Madhubuti is a much sought-after poet and lecturer, and has convened workshops and served as guest/keynote speaker at thousands of colleges, universities, libraries and community centers in the U.S. and abroad.
+He is particularly recognized in connection with the founding in 1967 of Third World Press, considered the oldest independent black publishing house in the U.S.

 Paule Marshall was an American writer, best known for her 1959 debut novel Brown Girl, Brownstones.
 In 1992, at the age of 63, Marshall was awarded a MacArthur Fellowship grant.
 Life and career Marshall was born Valenza Pauline Burke in Brooklyn, New York, to Adriana Viola Clement Burke and Sam Burke on April 9, 1929.
 Marshall’s father had migrated from the Caribbean island of Barbados to New York in 1919 and, during her childhood, deserted the family to join a quasi-religious cult, leaving his wife to raise their children by herself.
 Marshall wrote about how her career was inspired by observ...